 | Mobile app | Yes | Yes |

-| Included in Microsoft 365 | Yes | Yes (free even without M365) |
+| Included with Microsoft 365 | Yes | Yes (free even without M365) |

 How Planner and To Do work together

-Automatic task synchronisation
+Automatic task synchronization

 According to Microsoft Support, “the best part is that you can use To Do and Planner together so they complement each other.
-In To Do, select Assigned to you to view tasks assigned to you”.
+In To Do, select Assigned to you to view tasks assigned to you.”

-Unified Planner app in Teams (2024-2025)
+The unified Planner app in Teams (2024–2025)

 Recommended combined usage strategy

-Practical use cases: which tool for which situation?
+Real-world use cases: which tool for which situation?

 Managing a team marketing project